Does your audit organization have the power to get the info it needs and tell the truth?

-Audits are a crucial for keeping organizations running clean.
+Audits are crucial for keeping organizations running clean.
 But does your team have power to identify and point out the inevitable disorder?
 In other words, can your audit team tell it like it is and stand up for what is right?

 Here are some questions to help figure that out.